FHIR/FSHSchool/content/docs/SUSHI/tutorial/_index.md

 {{< terminal >}} sushi build .
 ```

+> Note: For SUSHI versions prior to 3.0.0, run `sushi .`.

 {{% alert title="Note" color="primary" %}}
 The dot (.) represents "this directory," the location of the FSH files.
 You can also specify the location explicitly by replacing the dot with a directory path.
 {{% /alert %}}